aroundus-inc/verdaccio-github-oauth/README.md

 # sinopia-github-oauth
 Sinopia authentication plugin with github oauth web flow

 This will allow you to auth via github web oauth flow.
-It is compatible with [sinopia2](https://www.npmjs.com/package/sinopia2)
+It is compatible with [sinopia2](https://www.npmjs.com/package/sinopia2) (v2.0.2 and later)

 ## Installation
 * Create an [oauth application](https://github.com/settings/applications/new) in github